Skip to content

 The publishing layer converts articles to WordPress format:

-• Markdown to Gutenberg blocks
+• Markdown to Gutenberg blocks (headings, paragraphs, tables, lists, blockquotes, callouts, citations)

-• ACF custom field mapping
+• ACF custom field mapping (summary, reading time, evidence level, review date)

-• Polylang language association (EN/DE)
+• Polylang language association (EN/DE) with translation pair linking

 Database

-Neon Postgres stores all pipeline state:
+Neon Postgres stores all pipeline state across 14 tables:

-• Content backlog and article lifecycle
+• Content backlog and article lifecycle (with status state machine)

 • Run tracking and cost data

-• Research news feed results
+• Research news sources and triaged items

 • Trusted sources catalog (authoritative sources for brief generation)